gisikw/superficial/README.md

 ## Where does the width come from?

-Writing style rules in terms of the component width is useful, but how do you determine the width to begin with?

-You may wish to compute widths inside a parent component, as in the following
-example:
+Superficial's strength comes from the ability to express your component's look as a function of its own width (rather than the document width, as with media queries).
+Where this really shines is in the ability to determine the width value of child components, as in the following example:

 ```jsx
 function SideBySide(props) {